jpritikin/coach/content/docs/psychedelics/cannabis.md

 [^russo2006]: Russo, E., & Guy, G. W. (2006).
 A tale of two cannabinoids: the therapeutic rationale for combining tetrahydrocannabinol and cannabidiol. *Medical Hypotheses, 66*(2), 234-246.

 [^zeyl2020]: Zeyl, V., Sawyer, K., & Wightman, R. S. (2020).
 What do you know about Maryjane?
 A systematic review of the current data on the THC: CBD ratio. *Substance Use & Misuse, 55*(8), 1223-1227.

+[^osullivan2021]: What about sublingual absorption?
+In Nov 2021, [Saoirse O'Sullivan reported](https://www.nickjikomes.com/post/ep-41-transcript-saoirse-o-sullivan-thc-cbd-inflammation-traumatic-brain-injury-diabetes) that sublingual absorption has not received careful scrutiny and is unlikely to actually take place.